VuokkoH/global-indicators/process/readme.md

 Project and study region specific parameters are defined external to the code using configuration files.
 These can be accessed and customized in ``setup_config.py`` to incorporate different study regions and data sources, or re-parameterize for a new project with distinct requirements and outcomes of interest.
 Make sure you have setup the project configuration before proceeding the analysis.

 ### 2. Download and Pre-process Data
+1. Download /prepare raw data (study area boundaries, GTFS data, population data) and update the configuration files with correct filenames and paths (`pre_process/_project_configuration.xls` and `data/GTFS/gtfs_config.py`)
-1. Raw data should be downloaded and pre-processed following a series of Python scripts within **pre_process** folder to prepare study region-specific GeoPackages used as input for the main analysis workflow.
+1. Pre-process the raw input data following a series of Python scripts within **pre_process** folder.
+These scripts will generate study region-specific GeoPackages used as input for the main analysis workflow.
 1. Once all input data are prepared, create a folder named **input** in **global-indicators/process/data** to store the input data.
 1. Create a second subfolder (this will be empty initially) named **output** in **global-indicators/process/data**.

+See further details in the pre-process -subfolder.

 ### 3. Run Docker
 1. In the command prompt / terminal window, change your directory to the **global-indicators** folder.
 Then type the following